thecodingaviator/coasttocow/README.md

 ### `index.php`

-The `index.php` file serves as the homepage for the Coast to Cow Consumer Data Repository website.
+`index.php` serves as the homepage for the Coast to Cow Consumer Data Repository website.
 It handles user authentication and login functionality, allowing users to sign in to access their data.

 The file structure follows the standard PHP file format, starting with the `<?php` opening tag.
 It includes a combination of PHP statements and HTML markup, with PHP code enclosed within `<?php` and `?>` tags.